 - 1/4 to 1/2 cup

 Blender or food processor

 Blend in the rest of the basil.
-Scrape down the sides of the bowl or pitcher and add the remaining basil.
+Scrape down the sides of the bowl or pitcher and add the remaining 3 cups basil.
 Process or blend until a uniform paste has formed, stopping and scraping down the sides of the bowl or pitcher as needed.